 As she noted in an interview “My mother’s suicide impacted me in two major ways.
 The first was that I felt I did not matter enough for her to stay and the second was that I suddenly had this huge vacuum in the female role model department, and I needed to fill the gap of: what am I becoming and what can I look up to?
 I latched onto athletes, I latched onto anything to imitate and I really absorbed and ran with anything I saw that I liked, or what I did not like I would steer away from.
 When somebody is looking up to me now, I'm very aware of just how much that can matter and just how much people need those mentors sometimes."

 Pappas would go on to graduate with a Bachelor of Arts magna cum laude in creative writing and English from Dartmouth College in 2012.
 She then graduated with a Master of Fine Arts in creative writing at University of Oregon College of Arts and Sciences in 2013.
 In 2020 she published a video about her struggle with depression, calling for better care of elite athletes' mental health.
 She is married to her long-term partner and film-making collaborator, Jeremy Teicher.

 In 2016 Pappas directed, cowrote and starred in Tracktown, a 2016 American drama and coming of age sports film She also co-wrote and starred alongside Nick Kroll in Olympic Dreams, the first non-documentary-style movie to ever be filmed at the Olympic Games.
 Her writing has appeared in The New York Times, Runner’s World, Women’s Running, Sports Illustrated, The Atlantic, and Outside, among other publications, and she has been profiled in The New York Times, Sports Illustrated, New York, and Rolling Stone.
-She published her autobiography Bravey: Chasing Dreams, Befriending Pain, and Other Big Ideas in January 2021 where she fearlessly and honestly shares her battle with post-Olympic depression and describes how she emerged on the other side as a thriving and self-actualized woman.
+She published her autobiography Bravey: Chasing Dreams, Befriending Pain, and Other Big Ideas in January 2021 where she fearlessly and honestly shared her battle with post-Olympic depression and described how she emerged on the other side as a thriving and self-actualized woman.